-Jack T. Taylor, 63, has been a director since February 2013.
+Jack T. Taylor, 64, has been a director since February 2013.
 He was the Chief Operating Officer-Americas and Executive Vice Chair of U.S. Operations for KPMG LLP from 2005 to 2010.
 From 2001 to 2005 he served as the Vice Chairman of U.S. Audit and Risk Advisory Services for KPMG.
-Mr. Taylor is a National Association of Corporate Directors Board Leadership Fellow.
-He is a director of Genesis Energy LP and Murphy USA Inc.
+Mr. Taylor is a NACD Board Leadership Fellow and a member of its Audit Committee Chair Advisory Council.
+He is a director of

+Genesis Energy LP and Murphy USA Inc.